-2021 2020
+2022 2021

-Discount rate 3.01% 3.24%
+Discount rate 2.74% 3.01%

 Future mortality rate based on CPM 2014 Public Sector table with mortality scale CPM-B 120% 120%

 Rate of compensation increase 0.5% - 2% 0.5% - 2%

 Promotional increase 0.4% - 2.9% 0.4% - 2.9%

-NS Health provides retiring allowances to employees under certain union collective agreements.
-Employees are entitled to a payment of one week's salary for every year of full-time service [max.
+In the past, NS Health provided retiring allowances to employees under certain union collective agreements.
+Employees were entitled to a payment of one week's salary for every year of full-time service [max.
 26 weeks] that an employee has served with the organization.
 Effective April 1, 2015, retiring allowances have been discontinued and as a result no new members will be admitted into this plan.
 The payment of retirement allowances are deferred until retirement and calculated based on accumulated service as of the discontinuation date and salary upon retirement.
 The Province of Nova Scotia contracts a third party to perform actuarial valuations on employee future benefits on behalf of NS Health.
-The most recent actuarial valuation was conducted as at March 31, 2019, with actuarial liabilities extrapolated to March 31, 2020.
+The most recent actuarial valuation was conducted as at March 31, 2019, with actuarial liabilities extrapolated to March 31, 2022.